Skip to content

 Symptoms like persistent joint swelling, shortness of breath, or numbness in your hands and feet suggest the disease may be affecting areas outside your moisture glands.
 You should report these changes to your rheumatologist promptly.

-What is the ESSDAI score used for in Sjögren's syndrome?
+What is the ESSDAI score used for in Sjögren's disease?

 The ESSDAI score measures disease activity across 12 different organ systems.
 Rheumatologists use it to determine if your systemic disease is active enough to require stronger immunosuppressant therapies.